Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

-In this paper, we emphasize the adoption of AI in conventional natural science disciplines of biology, medicine, chemistry, physics, materials science, and geology.
-We exclude art, business, economics, history, philosophy, political science, psychology, and sociology, in order to focus on how AI is changing the natural sciences and career trajectories in the sciences.
-We also exclude computer science, engineering, and mathematics, where most works of original AI methods are likely to be published, in order to separate their influence on science from their invention and refinement.
-Our 6 natural science disciplines include the majority of OpenAlex articles, resulting in 67,930,490 papers, containing 21,373,648 in biology, 27,275,755 in medicine, 5,442,621 in chemistry, 6,053,120 in physics, 6,236,212 in materials science, and 2,540,086 in geology.
+In this paper, we emphasize the adoption of AI methods in conventional natural science disciplines and exclude research developing AI methodologies themselves, separating the influence of AI on science from AI’s own invention and refinement.
+Therefore, we select biology, medicine, chemistry, physics, materials science, and geology as representatives of natural science disciplines, while we exclude computer science and mathematics, where most works introducing and developing AI methods are published.
+We also exclude art, business, economics, history, philosophy, political science, psychology, and sociology, in order to focus on how AI is changing the natural sciences and career trajectories in the sciences.
+Our 6 natural science disciplines include the majority of OpenAlex articles, resulting in 41,298,433 papers, containing 18,392,040 in biology, 4,209,771 in chemistry, and 2,380,666 in geology, 4,755,717 in materials science, 24,315,342 in medicine, 5,138,488 in physics.
 The selected disciplines cover various dimensions of natural science, representing an broad view of scientific research as a whole.